 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-How Long Does it Take to Cook Instant Pot Whole Chicken Frozen?
+How Long Does it Take to Cook a Frozen Chicken in Instant Pot?

 This will take about 1 hour which is a fraction of the time of roasting frozen whole chicken in oven and it came out so good.
 The biggest difference between the two is the texture of the skin, which you could change at the end.
 Pressure cooked will keep it from getting crispy.
 If you broil for a few minutes with oil when done you can “fix that” though.